bettersg/call-home-site/src/pages/join-our-waitlist.md

         type: form_field
         input_type: select
         name: country
-        label: Are you from Bangladesh?
+        label: Which country are you from?
         options:
+          - Bangladesh
+          - Myanmar
+          - Philippines
+          - India
+          - China
-          - Yes
+          - Malaysia
-          - No
+          - Others
-        default_value: ""
+        default_value: We only support Bangladesh for now
       - is_required: true
         type: form_field
         input_type: number